 My friends logic was: If they can do it, we can do it.

 This same mental dynamic happened to me 6 years ago with my first venture.
-At the time, ecommerce on the web was growing.
+At the time, ecommerce on the web was growing, there was a serious ecommerce transformation going on.
 One of my buddies said we should get into ecommerce because, well, everyone else is doing it.
 So he arranged for us to go to an ecommerce seminar where we would hear from ‘ecommerce experts’ on how to do this thing.

 I said: ok, let’s get some information.